 Garden Ornaments

+Garden ornaments are objects used in conjunction with lawn cover, flower beds, shrubs and trees.
 They can be figures, statues, decorative waterers, fountains, edging, paving stones, or just about anything that increases the beauty of your outdoor space.

 Garden Statues

-Garden statues can be used to make a statement about how you feel about your garden.
-Your garden statues might be reflections of your spiritual life, or they might be whimsical fantasy creatures.
+Garden statues can make a statement about how you feel about your garden.
+They might reflect your spiritual life or be whimsical fantasy creatures.
+Nested in your flowerbeds, they make a charming addition.

 Stone Garden Ornaments

-Stone is an excellent choice for ornaments that are going to be outdoors in all sorts of weather.
-Although they might wear after a time, they will usually remain lovely for many years.
+Stone is excellent for outdoor ornaments in all weather.
+Although they might wear after time, they remain lovely for many years.
+Stone Garden Ornaments don't rust or break down from sunlight exposure.

 Metal Garden Ornaments